PTS: 16 vs. Syracuse (2-8-23)

 My hometown of Philadelphia, Pa. is a big city with some of the best fan support across the nation.
 People in Philly take sports seriously and we are well-known for the great food and great people.

-The most physically imposing player in the ACC who returns for his second consecutive season as Florida State’s starting center…continues to learn how to utilize his strength and length on the basketball court to his advantage…has the opportunity to develop into one of the top big men in Florida State and ACC history as his maturation continues under Seminole Head Coach Leonard Hamilton and Associate Head Coach Stan Jones…began to show his incredible potential in his first season at Florida State before his season was cut short by an injury on February 2, 2022 at Clemson…a solid post player with a strong touch around the basket and is a polished passer…also has a strong shooting touch and is a reliable outside shooter who has worked to improve his play outside the paint since his arrival at Florida State…comfortable with the ball in his hands and passes out of the post very well…his size makes him a mismatch for just about every player in college basketball…in his second season at Florida State with three years of eligibility remaining at the beginning of the 2022-23 season…initially signed with Florida State in Head Coach Leonard Hamilton’s 2019 recruiting class before spending two years (2019-20 and 2020-21) at Chipola College in Marianna, Fla…did not play basketball during the 2019-20 season at Chipola…helped lead Chipola to the NJCAA Tournament in Hutchinson, Kansas in 2021…helped lead Chipola to the FSCAA Championship in 2021…considered to be the fifth best prospect in the state of Pennsylvania and the 24th best center in the nation by 247Sports in 2019… played in the 2017 Philadelphia vs. New York All-Star game…participated in the Play by Play Invitational at the Iverson Classic which is made up of the best players in the Philadelphia area following his senior season…earned the award as the Seminoles’ best field goal percentage shooter as Florida State’s annual Honors Banquet hosted by Head Coach Leonard Hamilton and is staff in 2022.
+Made the decision to enter the NCAA Transfer Portal on April 19, 2023…played in two seasons and 46 games as a Seminole…blocked a total of 40 shots in his 46 career games including his career-high of six blocked shots in Florida State’s victory over Louisville on December 10, 2022…his six blocked shots against the cardinals is tied for the 14th highest single game total in school history…his career-highs for points scored in a game (16 against Syracuse during his sophomore season) and rebounds (six against Louisville during his sophomore season) came in ACC play…has a strong shooting touch and is a reliable outside shooter who worked to improve his play outside the paint in his two seasons at Florida State…comfortable with the ball in his hands and passes out of the post very well…his size makes him a mismatch for just about every player in college basketball…has two years of eligibility remaining at the beginning of the 2023-24 season…initially signed with Florida State in Head Coach Leonard Hamilton’s 2019 recruiting class before spending two years (2019-20 and 2020-21) at Chipola College in Marianna, Fla…did not play basketball during the 2019-20 season at Chipola…helped lead Chipola to the NJCAA Tournament in Hutchinson, Kansas in 2021…helped lead Chipola to the FSCAA Championship in 2021…considered to be the fifth best prospect in the state of Pennsylvania and the 24th best center in the nation by 247Sports in 2019… played in the 2017 Philadelphia vs. New York All-Star game…participated in the Play by Play Invitational at the Iverson Classic which is made up of the best players in the Philadelphia area following his senior season…earned the award as the Seminoles’ best field goal percentage shooter as Florida State’s annual Honors Banquet hosted by Head Coach Leonard Hamilton and is staff in 2022.